orchestral/support/src/Providers/README.md

-Support (Providers) Component for Orchestra Platform
+Support (Providers) Component for Laravel for Orchestra Platform
 ==============

 Support (Providers) Component includes some Service Provider helper classes and traits for Laravel and Orchestra Platform.